rust-lang/reference/src/expressions/operator-expr.md

 ```

 r[expr.deref.diverging]
-A dereference expression [diverges] if its operand diverges, or if the type of the dereferenced value is the [never type] and the value is guaranteed to be read.
+A dereference expression [diverges] if its operand diverges, or if the type of the dereferenced value is the [never type] and the value is guaranteed [to be read][divergence.place-read].

 ```rust
 fn diverging_place_read(x: &!) -> ! {